 They smile at you and radiate a feeling of welcome, so happy to see you.

 If you don’t get any images that is fine.
 Trust they are there because these beings always show up whenever we call them, whether we can see them or not.
-Maybe you can feel a general sense of their presence.
+Maybe you can feel a general sense of their presence or their warmth.

-They beckon you to go to them now and if it feels right imagine they embrace you in an all encompassing hug.
+They beckon you to go to them now.
+Imagine they embrace you in an all encompassing hug.
 Just let go and allow yourself to be completely held.
 A deep peace comes over you.

-Or if you prefer you can simply bathe in their light which flows all around and fills the sphere, filling you with peace.
+Then you simply bathe in their light which flows all around you and fills the sphere, filling you with peace.

-You feel a deep sense of acceptance, of being known and loved.
+You feel a deep sense of being accepted, being known and loved.

-When the time feels right you may both sit down.
-You may sit next to each other, looking in each other’s eyes.
-Or there is a simply a feeling of closeness and trust.
+When the time feels right you both sit down.
+You sit next to each other, looking in each other’s eyes.
+There is a feeling of closeness and trust.

 Tell them that you would like their help and ask them your question.

 You breathe and feel your heart open wider to receive.

 This might come to you in the form of a word or a sentence, or an image or a feeling.